According to the dictionary, hybrid means “the offspring of two plants or animals of different species or varieties.”

 Still being curious, I also noticed the word ‘Potential.’

 Licensed producers are now required to report both actual and potential potencies on product labels.
-The figures quoted above represent the total amount of THC and CBD that is activated once the cannabis has been decarboxylated (chemical reaction that removes a carboxyl group and releases carbon dioxide (CO2) – in other words, heating cannabis at a low temperature to convert the inactive cannabinoid THCA into active THC).
+The figures quoted above represent the total amount of THC and CBD that is activated once the cannabis has been decarboxylated (a chemical reaction that removes a carboxyl group and releases carbon dioxide (CO2) – in other words, heating cannabis at a low temperature to convert the inactive cannabinoid THCA into active THC).

 So now that I know what hybrid CBD Oil means, I am quite comfortable in the knowledge that I am getting quality stuff!